-This warm, wet tropical environment contains rare and unusual palms, the Amorphophallus titanum (The Huntington’s infamous “Corpse Flower,” that blooms on rare occasions), and a pond featuring giant Amazon water lilies.
+This warm, wet tropical environment contains rare and unusual palms, the Amorphophallus titanum (The Huntington’s infamous “Corpse Flower,” that blooms on rare occasions), and a pond.
 Using technology from the Jet Propulsion Laboratory, visitors can move a climate sensor pod up and down in the overhead canopy of trees, comparing light levels, humidity, and temperature in different layers of the forest.
 Another exhibit, “Rain Forest Spices” encourages visitors to smell popular spices from the rain forest (such as vanilla), and match them with the plants they come from (an orchid).

 Carnivorous Plant Bog

-This habitat displays some of The Huntington's most unusual American plants: Venus flytraps, American pitcher plants, sundews, and sphagnum moss from the coastal bogs of the Carolinas, Georgia, and Florida.
-In the wetlands of the Bog Gallery visitors can use magnifying lenses to see insects caught by such carnivorous plants as Venus flytraps, pitcher plants, and butterworts.
+This habitat displays some of The Huntington's most unusual American plants: carnivorous Venus flytraps, American pitcher plants, sundews, butterworts and sphagnum moss from the coastal bogs of the Carolinas, Georgia, and Florida.
+In the wetlands of the Bog Gallery visitors can use magnifying lenses to see insects caught by the carnivorous plants.
+The California Pitcher Plant, native to Northern California and Oregon, is in special display with the constant cold running water it needs.

 The Plant Lab offers an entertaining, hands-on introduction to botany, including a plant petting zoo.
 Exhibits are organized into six different groups: roots, stems, leaves, flowers, seeds, and spores.
 Visitors can design a leaf quilt using a variety of leaves and learn how to use scientific instruments including a refractometer, which measures the percentage of sugar in different nectars.